Ludenous1/TK7_SK_CH/README.md

 * Sep-25-22:
    * Added usage demo video without narration.
 A more detailed video with narration is in the works.
    * Fixed some mistakes on the ReadMe

+* Oct-22-22:
+   * Made the ReadMe a bit more fancy and easier on the eyes